vonforum/bevy_schedules_ext/README.md

 # Bevy Schedules, improved

-Adds functionality to Bevy's existing Schedules to allow for nesting and using schedules as a replacement for Sets for system ordering.
+Adds functionality to Bevy's existing Schedules, allowing nesting and using schedules as a replacement for Sets for system grouping and ordering.

+Extends Bevy's existing structures, no `.add_plugin` or managing new Resources.

 ## Usage